rellanium/new_test/sonicxweb/README.md

 * install the dependencies — `npm i`
 * do your changes to the code
 * build the SonicxWeb dist files — `npm run build`
-* run a local private network using Tron Quickstart
-* run the tests — `npm test:node`
 * push your changes and open a pull request